 In 2019, the Haemophilia Unit was created at the Sant Joan de Déu Barcelona Hospital with the aim of offering comprehensive care to boys and girls with congenital coagulopathies.
-Currently, the unit's professionals care for more than one hundred children affected by these pathologies and there are several clinical trials underway to advance the discovery of new treatments, especially in the case of haemophilia, a serious and disabling disease if the patient does not receive adequate treatment from the first years of life.
+It has become the Haematology Department in 2021.
+Currently, the department professionals care for more than one hundred children affected by these pathologies and there are several clinical trials underway to advance the discovery of new treatments, especially in the case of haemophilia, a serious and disabling disease if the patient does not receive adequate treatment from the first years of life.

-Rubén Berrueco, head of the Haemophilia Unit, explains the characteristics of this disease that affects blood clotting, its current treatment and what options are envisioned for the future.
+Rubén Berrueco, head of the Haematology Department, explains the characteristics of this disease that affects blood clotting, its current treatment and what options are envisioned for the future.

 What is haemophilia due to?

 It is a genetic disease caused by mutations in the genes responsible for blood clotting.
 These mutations occur either in the F8 gene, which codes for coagulation factor VIII (haemophilia A), or in the F9 gene, which codes for coagulation factor IX (haemophilia B).
 To explain it graphically, when the coagulation works correctly it is as if we were pushing the first of a long row of dominoes.
 They all fall.
 On the other hand, if it does not work, one of the chips is missing, so that the process is interrupted and the coagulation is not carried out correctly.